amandakys/portfolio-private/content/blog/improbable/index.md

 ![create-modal.png](./create-modal.png)

 <p align="center" style="font-size: 0.8em; position: relative; top: -4vw;">As users fill in basic deployment information, the overview on the right updates.
-The navigation bar on top shows them the steps they have to take to create a deployment and what stage they're at.</p>
+The navigation bar on top shows them the steps they have to take to create a deployment and what stage they are at.</p>

 ![create-modal-snapshot.png](./create-modal-snapshot.png)